changmw/chang-cantontese-input/ingres4gl/readme.txt

 let alone its later upgrade to 6.0 then 9.0.

-HP X workstations featured the use of TCP/IP, which led to the blossom of World Wide Web and business internet, and eventual loss of business for Novell Netware (IPX protocol).
+HP X workstations featured the use of TCP/IP, which led to the blossom of World Wide Web and business Internet (ARPAnet), and eventual loss of business for Novell Netware (IPX protocol).

 An interesting thing about X protocol was remote control and screen casting, very much like Remote Desktop in